 Top employee retention ideas

 Using employee retention ideas that are simple and cost-effective will go a long way in arresting staff attrition.
-Below are some ideas, you can view more and in detail on our employee retention page.
+Below are some ideas.
+You can view more and in detail on our employee retention page.

-Fun and gamesIntroduce a recreation room, have fun games that will help build team relations, and relieve employee stress.
+Fun and gamesIntroduce a recreation room, and have fun games that will help build team relations and relieve employee occupational stress.

-Employee benefitsPerks such as telecommuting, discounts at stores, hotels, etc. go a long way in letting your employees know they are valued and cared for.
+Employee benefitsPerks such as telecommuting and discounts at stores, hotels, etc., go a long way in letting your employees know they are valued and cared for.

 ActivitiesHaving themed days or family days keeps the employees happy and excited to go to work.
 Try doing some of these and see how the employees respond and welcome it.

-Ready to create a workplace culture where everyone can reach their full potential?
+Ready to create a company culture where everyone can reach their full potential?
 Learn more about how to get ongoing feedback from your employees and start taking action to make a positive impact in your organization with QuestionPro Workforce.